 What to do on Bang Krachao Island? – 5 tips

 Tip 1.
-Join a bicycle tour of go by yourself.
+Join a bicycle tour or go by yourself

-If you’re interested in the bicycle tour of Paul you can contact him on mad_muiller[at]yahoo.com or you can contact the Bangkok Tree House Hotel stay[at]bangkoktreehouse.com.
+If you’re interested in the bicycle tour of Paul you can contact him on mad_muller[at]yahoo.com or you can contact the Bangkok Tree House Hotel stay[at]bangkoktreehouse.com.
 There are some other bicycle tours running (we can also recommend Follow Me Bangkok Tours).
-If you want to go by yourself, there is good map in the Bangkok Tree House Hotel.
-There are also multiple bicycle rental places on the island.
+If you want to go by yourself, there is an excellent Bang Krachao cycling map in the Bangkok Tree House Hotel.
+There are multiple bicycle rental places on the island.
+Just take a photo of the Bang Krachao cycling map and be on your way!

 Tip 2.
 Go on a firefly tour with a local boat.